Red-Hat-EMEA-SSA-AppDev-Team/fuse-tooling-atlasmap-demo/Readme.md

 The Camel routes are attempting to load the payloads from the project resources.
 Let's ensure they are available.

-Create the 'Individual' JSON resource under:
+Create the 'Customer' JSON resource under:

     src/main/resources/data/customer.json